Home

-Tandem Learning: Real Life Practice in Basic Spanish Grammar
+Tandem Language Learning: Real Life Practice in Basic Spanish Grammar

-Terry and I are delighted with how well our individual one-on-one Spanish sessions are going.
-His tandem (or, in Spanish, tamden) is a young architect who owns her own business and is very enthusiastic about learning English.
+Terry and I are delighted with how well our tandem language learning sessions are going.
+His tandem (or, in Spanish, tamden) is a young architect who owns her own business and is enthusiastic about learning English.
 Mine is a young travel agent who needs English for his work in guiding people to their hotels upon arrival in Cusco.
 Both caught on quickly to the importance of practical drills for learning basic Spanish grammar.
 They are quite the task masters.
 Terry’s tandem actually gives him homework.
-For more about Terry’s tandem, please see Spanish Tutorial.
+For more about Terry’s tandem language learning, please see Spanish Tutorial.

 Juan’s job plunges him into an English-fueled world, even though his agency seems to cater to German tourists.
 He’s the guy who holds up a sign with designated names and meets the agency’s clients at the airport.
 He makes sure the bags are collected, ushers travelers to their hotels, later picks them up from their lodging, and makes sure they have the proper tickets and gear for their tours.
 And he is preparing to be the tour guide who explains the sites his clients are seeing.